daleao/sdv/Modular Gameplay Overhaul/Modules/Weapons/README.md

 ### Other Features

 * **Weapons Retexture:** Available optionally, weapons can be retextured to better reflect their type or rarity.
 This is strongly recommended to visually distinguish Defensive and Offensive-oriented swords, and to make Mythic and above weapons look more unique and powerful.
-These textures will always be overwritten by Content Patcher weapon retextures if any is installed.*
+These textures will always be overwritten by Content Patcher weapon retextures if any is installed.

-* **Grounded Club Smash:** Prevents gliders from being hit by the Club's smash attack, but guarantees a critical hit on undergound Duggies.
+* **Grounded Club Smash:** Prevents gliders from being hit by the Club's smash attack, but guarantees a critical hit on under-ground Duggies.
 A controversial but immersive change.

 * **Woody Replaces Rusty:** The vanilla game has too many weapons for its own good.
 A minor issue which results from this is the very awkward "upgrade" from the starting Rusty Sword to the Wooden Blade.
 Why would Marlon be mocking about with a rusty weapon anyway?
 This has always bothered me, and so, for a slight increase in immersion, this novelty feature will remove the Rusty Sword from the game and replace the starter weapon with a Wooden Blade.

 * **Face Mouse Cursor:** This popular feature found in other mods is built-in to this module; when playing with mouse and keyboard the farmer will always swing their weapon in the direction of the mouse cursor.

 * **Slick Moves:** Swinging a weapon while running will preserve the player's momentum, causing them to drift in the direction of movement.
 This increases the player's mobility and makes combat feel more fast-paced.

+* **Auto-Selection:** If enemies are nearby, players can optionally choose a weapon to be equipped automatically.

 ## Compatibility